Pavan365/SeaHorse/README.md

 * <ins>Raylib + Raygui:</ins>

 	Used for the graphical interface.
-	This is only included for gui.cpp not main.cpp
+	This is only included for the gui target

 ## Required libraries

 <b>These should live on your path somewhere. </b>
 * <ins>MKL:</ins>

-	Used for even faster maths.

-* <ins>FFTW:</ins>

-	Used for fast fourier transform.
+	Used for fast maths.
+We could support not needing this in the future?

 ## Installing
 On first run you need to initialise and update the submodules:

-`git submodule init`

-`git submodule update`
+`git submodule update --init --recursive`

 ## Building
-We use the make build system (with a little bit of cmake behind the scenes).
-This is designed to separate the build of user programs and the seahorse library, which massively decreases compile times.
+We use the make build system - ideally this should separate the seahorse parts and user parts to reduce compile times but that needs some thoughful design

 Any *.cpp in the projects file can be built using:

 `make * -j8`

-which links the static library.
-For debugging
+or all at once with

-`make *.debug -j8`
+`make all -j8`

-Which will include seahorse to enhance debugging.

-Both will create an executable in /bin.
+which will create an executable in /bin.

 ## On the BC4 Cluster